Illinois 5Essentials Survey:

 Organizing Schools for Improvement

-District 181, we are joining the Illinois State Board of Education (ISBE) in once again administering the Illinois 5Essentials Survey.
+District 181, we joined the Illinois State Board of Education (ISBE) in administering the Illinois 5Essentials Survey for the second consecutive year.
 Our certified teachers and middle

-school students will take a 15-minute research-based survey to help identify
+school students completed the 15-minute research-based survey to help identify

 strengths and areas for improvement in their school’s climate and learning

 conditions.
-A parent survey is also available.
-While not required by the state, we are encouraging our families to participate.
+A parent survey was also available.
+While not required by the state, we encouraged our families to participate.

 The Illinois 5Essentials Survey provides a comprehensive assessment of school